izikeros/blog/content/posts/posts/2025/2025-06-15_beyond-coverage-building-truly-complete-test-suites-with-github-copilot.md

 I've had great success asking Copilot to generate integration tests that exercise entire user journeys - from account creation through data processing to final output.
 These tests use in-memory databases for speed but validate the complete data flow including serialization, authentication, and error handling.

 The key is to focus on critical user paths rather than trying to test every possible integration.
 A single end-to-end test that uploads a CSV file, triggers data ingestion, and verifies the resulting database entries can catch a surprising number of issues that unit tests miss entirely.

-## Building Sustainable Quality Practices

-The final piece of the puzzle was making these practices sustainable.
-It's one thing to do a comprehensive audit and cleanup of your test suite; it's another to maintain that quality as your codebase evolves.
-This is where CI integration becomes essential.

-I've set up automated checks that run on every pull request.
-When developers add new functions, Copilot identifies them and generates basic test skeletons.
-When coverage drops in critical modules, it flags the issue and suggests specific tests to add.
-When new flaky tests emerge, it analyzes them and proposes fixes.

-The goal isn't to automate away human judgment - it's to create a system that makes it easy to do the right thing and hard to accidentally introduce quality debt.
-CI/CD bridges the gaps between development and operations by automating the building, testing and deployment of applications, and test quality monitoring should be part of that automation.

 ## Looking Forward